Dodecagon: Dissection

 One of the ways the mathematical manipulative pattern blocks are used is in creating a number of different dodecagons.
 They are related to the rhombic dissections, with 3 60° rhombi merged into hexagons, half-hexagon trapezoids, or divided into 2 equilateral triangles.

 Symmetry

 The regular dodecagon has Dih12 symmetry, order 24.
 There are 15 distinct subgroup dihedral and cyclic symmetries.
 Each subgroup symmetry allows one or more degrees of freedom for irregular forms.
-Only the g12 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g12 subgroup has no degrees of freedom but can be seen as directed edges.

 Occurrence

 Tiling

 A regular dodecagon can fill a plane vertex with other regular polygons in 4 ways:

 Here are 3 example periodic plane tilings that use regular dodecagons, defined by their vertex configuration:

 Skew dodecagon

 A skew dodecagon is a skew polygon with 12 vertices and edges but not existing on the same plane.
-The interior of such an dodecagon is not generally defined.
+The interior of such a dodecagon is not generally defined.
 A skew zig-zag dodecagon has vertices alternating between two parallel planes.

 A regular skew dodecagon is vertex-transitive with equal edge lengths.
 In 3-dimensions it will be a zig-zag skew dodecagon and can be seen in the vertices and side edges of a hexagonal antiprism with the same D5d, [2+,10] symmetry, order 20.
 The dodecagrammic antiprism, s{2,24/5} and dodecagrammic crossed-antiprism, s{2,24/7} also have regular skew dodecagons.